meshery/meshery/docs/pages/guides/performance-management.md

 <a href="{{ site.baseurl }}/assets/img/performance-management/performance-test-comparison.PNG"><img alt="Performance Test Results" src="{{ site.baseurl }}/assets/img/performance-management/performance-test-comparison.PNG" /></a>

-The results are depicted in the form of Histograms showing the count and Line Graphs showing the cumulative percentage.
+The results are depicted in the form of histograms showing the count and line graphs showing the cumulative percentage.

 Latency and throughput are the two most significantly examined signals.